Moon Girl and Devil Dinosaur

-Marvel's Moon Girl and Devil Dinosaur (or simply Moon Girl and Devil Dinosaur) is an American animated superhero comedy television series developed by Steve Loter, Jeffrey M. Howard and Kate Kondell for Disney Channel and Disney+ based on the comics by Marvel Comics, The series follows Lunella Lafayette and her dinosaur companion Devil Dinosaur.
+Marvel's Moon Girl and Devil Dinosaur (or simply Moon Girl and Devil Dinosaur) is an American animated superhero comedy television series developed by Steve Loter, Jeffrey M. Howard and Kate Kondell for Disney Channel and Disney+ based on Moon Girl And Devil Dinosaur by Marvel Comics.
+The series follows Lunella Lafayette and her dinosaur companion Devil Dinosaur.

-The series features the voices of Diamond White, Fred Tatasciore, Alfre Woodard, Sasheer Zamata, Jermaine Fowler, Gary Anthony Williams, Libe Barer, and Laurence Fishburne.
+The series features the voices of Diamond White, Fred Tatasciore, Alfre Woodard, Sasheer Zamata, Jermaine Fowler, Gary Anthony Williams, and Libe Barer.
 Development began after Marvel Studios president Louis D'Esposito showed Fishburne the comic book series Moon Girl And Devil Dinosaur.
 His interest piqued, having been a fan of the original Moon-Boy and Devil Dinosaur, Fishburne sought to make an animated series based on the duo.
 Production proceeded for two years before Steve Loter was hired as an executive producer.
 After a successful pitch to Disney Television Animation executives, the series was greenlit and publicly announced in February 2018.
 It is produced by Cinema Gypsy Productions, Disney Television Animation, and Marvel Animation, with animation by Flying Bark Productions.

 Marvel's Moon Girl and Devil Dinosaur premiered on Disney Channel on February 10, 2023, and was released on Disney+ five days later.
 In October 2022, ahead of the series premiere, the series was renewed for a second and final season.
-The series received highly positive reviews for its writing, animation, soundtrack, representation, and characters.
+The series received positive reviews for its writing, animation, soundtrack, representation, and characters.
 The series won five Children's and Family Emmy Awards.
 The second and final season was split into two parts, with Part 1 premiering on February 2, 2024, and Part 2 premiering on February 6, 2025, with the show airing its final episode on March 8, 2025.
 A crossover with Spidey and His Amazing Friends, "Moon Girl and the Dino Dilemma", aired on November 15, 2024, with White and Tatasciore reprising their roles.

 Premise

 Lunella Lafayette is a 13-year-old genius living with her parents and grandparents on the Lower East Side of Manhattan in New York City.
 One day, she activates a portal and a red Tyrannosaurus steps out of it.
 With the support of her friend Casey, she becomes a superhero named Moon Girl and names the dinosaur Devil Dinosaur.

 In the second and final season, Lunella and Devil are in their prime element as the super heroes, Moon Girl and Devil Dinosaur.
-However, as Lunella's superhero life intertwines more with her personal life, especially after a multiversal encounter with a powerful alien villian named Molecule Man, she must decide if the cost of keeping her identity a secret is worth the toll it's taking on her family.
+However, as Lunella's superhero life intertwines more with her personal life, especially after a multiversal encounter with a powerful alien villain named Molecule Man, she must decide if the cost of keeping her identity a secret is worth the toll it's taking on her family.